androjuni/Reverie-Webgeek/readme.txt

+WP Setup instructions:

+Must add a static home page via pages>add>setup template to Home Page>publish.
+Then add this page to Main navigation as well as other links.

 Reverie is a versatile HTML5 responsive WordPress framework based on ZURB's Foundation, brought you by Zhen Huang from ThemeFortress.
 If you have any questions or suggestions, please visit the support forum.

 ThemeFortress: